wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-hybrid-identity-design-considerations-dataprotection-requirements.md

 - Does your company need to protect data at rest?
  - If yes, is the hybrid identity solution able to integrate with your current on-premises infrastructure?
  - If yes, is the hybrid identity solution able to integrate with your workloads located in the cloud?
-- Is the cloud identity management able to protect the user’s credentials and other data stored in the cloud?
+- Is the cloud identity management able to protect the user's credentials and other data stored in the cloud?

 ## Data protection in transit
 Data in transit between the device and the datacenter or between the device and the cloud must be protected.
 However, being in-transit does not necessarily mean a communications process with a component outside of your cloud service; it moves internally, also, such as between two virtual networks.
 For this area, ensure that the following questions are asked: